-If you notice a burning smell, smoke, buzzing or crackling sounds, warm or hot outlets/switches, or visible scorch marks, treat that as a stop condition.
-Don’t keep testing outlets or repeatedly resetting breakers.
-If a circuit is already off, leave it off and contact a licensed electrician.
+If you notice a burning smell, smoke, buzzing/crackling sounds, warm or hot outlets/switches, visible scorch marks, or repeated breaker trips, stop troubleshooting.
+Leave the affected breaker OFF if it is already off and contact a licensed electrician.

 How Partial Power Differs From a Full Outage

-• A service-side or neutral-related issue where power delivery is uneven—this is higher risk and often needs professional evaluation.
+- A service-side or neutral-related issue where power delivery is uneven (higher risk).

 What This Flowchart Helps You Decide

-• Is a breaker actually tripped?
-Some breakers trip to a middle position and can be missed at a glance.
+- Is a breaker actually tripped?
+Some breakers trip to a middle position and can be missed.

 Common Mistakes to Avoid With Partial Power